chaos-polymtl/lethe/doc/source/installation/digital_alliance.rst

 On Niagara, Beluga, Narval, Graham or Cedar
 ----------------------------------------------

-All operations can be performed on login nodes.
+All operations must be performed on login nodes.

 .. warning::
  If on **Niagara**, this additional module is needed beforehand: ``module load CCEnv``.